 Sex and intimacy in the menopause years is a complex issue.
 Many women wonder if a sexless marriage or relationship is normal in midlife.
 (Whatever the hell ‘normal’ means!)
 Or they have concerns about their lack of libido or the physical discomfort that can make intercourse painful.

-These are important conversations to have, and they need an expert’s wisdom and insight to help navigate.
+These are important conversations to have, many people experience sexless relationships over the course of their lives and they need an expert’s wisdom and insight to help navigate.

 Selena Doggett-Jones is a relationship and psychosexual therapist.
 She trained as a clinical nurse specialist in sexual and reproductive health, and worked for the NHS as both a nurse and therapist for many years.